-All providers must comply with standards and processes set forth in the Mississippi Administrative Code, Title 23: Medicaid part 208 Chapter 1: HCBS Elderly and Disabled Waiver a.
-Methods for Discovery: Qualified Providers
+All providers must comply with standards and processes set forth in the Mississippi Administrative Code, Title 23: Medicaid part 208 Chapter 1: HCBS Elderly and Disabled Waiver performt the required tasks.

 Quality Improvement: Qualified Providers

 As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.